ZXShady/enchantum/docs/features.md

 **Description**:
 These functions attempt to convert a delimited string or a raw enum value into a valid BitFlagEnum value.

 1. String to Bitflag (custom comparator)
     Parses a delimited string of flag names and combines the corresponding enum values.
 A custom binary predicate is used to compare string segments.

 2. String to Bitflag
     Same as (1) but uses == for name comparison.

 3. Enum value safe cast
     Validates whether the given BitFlagEnum value consists only of known valid flag combinations.

 **Parameters**:

 `name`: The string containing flag names, separated by the sep character.

 `sep`: A character used to delimit individual flag names (default: '|').

-    `binary_pred`: A predicate to compare the input string segments to the enum names.
+`binary_pred`: A predicate to compare the input string segments to the enum `names<E>`.

 `value`: An enum value to validate as a valid bitflag combination.

 **Returns**:

 An `std::optional<E>` containing the constructed bitflag enum if valid; otherwise, `std::nullopt`.

 **Example**: